philmerrell/capacitor-firebase-analytics/README.md

 2. Click "Register app"
 3. Follow the instructions for downloading the 'google-services.json' and adding the Firebase SDK.
 4. Run the app.
 If everything worked correctly, you should see a response on the Firebase console.
+5. More info can be found here: https://firebase.google.com/docs/android/setup